 South Bank and Bank Side are across the Thames from the West End.
-Numerous attractions here, and London Bridge is handy for Gatwick airport.
+Numerous attractions here and London Bridge is handy for Gatwick airport.
 Some boutique hotels here as well as chains.
-City of London is good for sights, with some budget chain hotels and weekend bargains at pricier ones.
+The city of London is good for sights, with some budget chain hotels and weekend bargains at pricier ones.
 Camden and the East End – bargain accommodations but less convenient for sightseeing.

 Where To Stay In London First Time

 Where to stay in London, England, for a first visit (or even second/third)?
 This is a question we receive many times.
 Therefore, we created this guide.

 We wanted to make it very easy to understand.
 This London city guide includes the best areas for first-time visitors, families, and couples.